zappurenfuro/PoE-FA/README.md

 The current version can now be accessed by public by using PoE FA API [here](https://api.poefa.xyz/calculate-prices), or by clicking the link below.
 https://api.poefa.xyz/calculate-prices

-The API provides you with a list of items with their respective profit in chaos.
-PoE FA API is still in development, in the future, you will be able to fetch as much data as you want.
-For now though, you are restricted with a limited amount of data.
+The API provides you with a list of items with their respective profit in chaos, The API refreshes it's data for every 3 minutes to prevent rate limiting.
+PoE FA API is still in development, hopefully in the near future, you would be able to fetch as much data as you want, without having any restrictions.

-# Usage
+# How To Use?

 For public use, simply click [here](https://poefa.xyz/) to start, if that doesn't work, click the link below.
 [https://poefa.xyz/](https://poefa.xyz/ "https://poefa.xyz/")